tethysplatform/tethys/docs/installation/production/manual/configuration/basic/apache.rst

 **Last Updated:** October 2024

-`Apache <https://httpd.apache.org/docs/2.4/>`_ is used as the primary HTTP server for a Tethys Portal deployment.
+`Apache <https://httpd.apache.org/docs/2.4/>`_ can be used as the primary HTTP server for a Tethys Portal deployment.
 It is used to handle all incoming HTTP traffic and directs it to the Daphne/Django server.
 It also hosts the static files needed by the apps and Tethys Portal.
 In this section of the production installation guide, you will generate the Apache configuration files.

 .. note::